 Turns out there are three secrets to upholstering around the curves.

 The first is tug and staple as tightly as you can on one side, then do the same to the other, then return to the first side, remove your staples and start over.
 It’s the only way we could get it all tight enough.

 When we had the headboard all upholstered, I got another harebrained idea that we needed nailhead trim.
 They sell this stuff that comes in strips, so you only have to nail in every fifth nail.
 GLORIOUS!

 Still, it was not was not easy keeping the nailhead lined up with that outside edge, but I just knew this baby needed some bling.

 Meanwhile, Andy was busy building the bed frame.
 He created a simple box out of 9-inch wide MDF strips.

 (Disclaimer: we had just painted when I took this picture, so tools and furniture were everywhere.
 Plus a tornado had just blown through.
 This is not what our bedroom normally looks like.)

 We added a rail across the center, and 1×4 boards across the sides to hold the mattress, so the frame looked like this:

 Time for the legs!
 You can buy them pre-made at Lowes or Home Depot, orrrr, you can have your husband make your own tapered legs out of wood and manliness, then stain it yourself.
 I did the latter.

-UPDATE: We’re going to be recreating this bed with full tutorials, measurements and cost breakdowns, so if you want more step-by-step tutorials, start here.
+UPDATE: We’re going to be recreating this bed with full tutorials, measurements and cost breakdowns, so if you want more step-by-step tutorials, follow along here.